ManoloEsS/ai_agent/README.md

 # AI Agent Project

-An AI-powered coding agent that uses Google's Gemini API to interact with the current working directory (hardwired to /calculator inside the package when installed) through natural language and function calling.
+An AI-powered coding agent that uses Google's Gemini API to interact with the current working directory (hardcoded to /calculator inside the package when installed) through natural language and function calling.

 ## Quick Start